InfiniteBoost: building infinite ensembles with gradient descent: InfiniteBoost

 Capacity $c$ of an ensemble can be changed in the process of building, allowing next trees to find another optimal point.
-Since the loss is differentiable with respect to capacity $c$, we present an InfiniteBoost modification (Algorithm \ref{alg:infiniteboost_adaptive}) which adapts $c$ using holdout.
+Since the loss is differentiable with respect to capacity $c$, we present a variant of InfiniteBoost (Algorithm \ref{alg:infiniteboost_adaptive}) which adapts $c$ using holdout.
 In experiments, 5\% of the training set is used as a holdout to tune capacity.
 This way, one may skip the process of tuning capacity (or similar parameter shrinkage of gradient boosting).
-After properly selecting capacity, holdout can be added to the training set, but this is not done in our experiments.
+After properly selecting capacity, holdout can be added to the training set to improve results, but this was not done in our experiments.